-In the U.S. Caribbean, the STSSN is led by the USFWS in the U.S. Virgin Islands, and by Puerto Rico Department of Natural and Environmental Resources in Puerto Rico.
+In the U.S. Caribbean, the STSSN is led by the USFWS in the U.S. Virgin Islands, and in Puerto Rico by the Department of Natural and Environmental Resources.
 The U.S. Caribbean STSSN involves a network of volunteers and organizations.
-As of 2024, the Caribbean State Coordinators and partners are beginning to use the new STSSN Database.
+Stranding data have historically been maintained locally in USVI and Puerto Rico, however, Caribbean State Coordinators and partners are beginning to enter data into the STSSN Database.